 The further you go, understandably the higher the cost becomes due to the long distances travelled on the boat.
 But of course, the better the diving gets and the more pristine the reef systems become!

-- Costs – scuba diving in Belize is expensive.
+- 💰 Costs – scuba diving in Belize is expensive.
 There’s no other way to put it, and the costs deterred us.
 For local dives, expect to pay no less than $140 USD for a two-tank dive with gear.
 This increases the further you go from Caye Caulker and surpasses $300 USD for a dive in the Great Blue Hole.

-- Who with – there are just a handful of reputable scuba companies on Caye Caulker.
+- 🤿 Who with – there are just a handful of reputable scuba companies on Caye Caulker.
 Frenchies Diving and Blue Wave Divers are considered the best.

 12. Look for manatees

-The ocean around Caye Caulker is prime habitat for the big, beautiful West Indian Manatee.
+The ocean around Caye Caulker is a prime habitat for the big, beautiful West Indian Manatee.
 There are two subspecies of this type of manatee, and Belize has the largest population of the Antillean Manatee.

-Most snorkelling tours will stop at a known manatee hang-out spot, and many visitors (ourselves included!) are lucky enough to jump in the water and see an odd, graceful blob slowly cruising along.
 They truly are the strangest creatures to look at, but we were absolutely ecstatic when we got to swim alongside one!

-If you’re into manatees and want more than just a short snorkelling stop, you can take tours to Swallow Caye Wildlife Sanctuary.
-This protected area was designed to provide a safe place for the manatees, with extreme regulation of boat activity – the biggest threat to manatees.
+This protected area was designed to provide a safe haven for the manatees, with extreme regulation of boat activity – the biggest threat to manatees.

 Boats visiting the area must be under a certain size to avoid collisions and possible injuries with the manatees.
 Once inside the shallow, sea grass-covered area, motors must be cut, and boats hand poled through the area.

-You’re not allowed to swim with the manatees in this protected area.
-But due to the high concentration found inside the sanctuary, you should have a pretty good chance of seeing them in the water and coming up for air.
+You’re not allowed to swim with the manatees in this protected area, but due to the high concentration found inside the sanctuary, you should have a pretty good chance of seeing them in the water and coming up for air.
 Plus you’ll learn a lot more about these unique animals.

 13. Go for a sunset cruise

-If you want to take your Caye Caulker sunset to the next level, experience it from the water.
 The perfect way to mark the end of the day, spend a few hours cruising around Caye Caulker, watching the sky turn golden.
 There are plenty of tour operators offering sunset cruises, catering to different kinds of travellers.

 For a family or romantic experience, you can opt for a sunset sail with Ragga Sailing Adventures.
 The tour lasts for two and a half hours and includes rum punch, juice and chips and salsa.

-- When – tours are of course aligned to the sunset time, and generally leave around 1 hour prior to the sun going down, so you can enjoy that beautiful golden hour!
+- ⏰ When – tours are of course aligned to the sunset time, and generally leave around 1 hour prior to the sun going down, so you can enjoy that beautiful golden hour!
 Expect to leave around 4:30 – 5:00 pm.

-- Cost – most tours are priced at around $45 – $50 USD, including drinks and nibbles.
+- 💰 Cost – most tours are priced at around $50 – $60 USD, including drinks and nibbles.

 14. Visit the seahorse reserve

-Out on their dock, you’ll see a wooden sign indicating the reserve.
-You’ll need all the help you can get to find these little guys!
 In the waters below there is a maze of crisscrossed ropes, seaweed and other marine plants that provide a safe haven and a good layer of camouflage!
 At first, you think there is nothing there, but look closely and you’ve got a good chance of spotting one floating around!

-- When – you can visit the seahorses at any time of the day, but it’s best to time your visit for sunset to see the stingrays being fed too to make it more worthwhile.
+- ⏰ When – you can visit the seahorses at any time of the day, but it’s best to time your visit for sunset to see the stingrays being fed too to make it more worthwhile.

-- Cost – there is no official cost to enter the Iguana Reef Inn bar area and see the seahorse reserve.
+- 💰 Cost – there is no official cost to enter the Iguana Reef Inn bar area and see the seahorse reserve.
 But you should buy a drink from the bar if you plan to use their facilities.
 Their cocktails are excellent!

-15. Eat lobster
+16. Eat lobster

 Okay okay, I know I said I didn’t usually like to put eating as part of the ‘things to do’ in destinations.
 But I wouldn’t be providing you with a complete and fully informed list of things to do in Caye Caulker if I didn’t mention eating lobster!